wadewuma/idx_stock_prices/r_scripts/README.md

 ### Download Stock Price Data
 We can obtain daily financial data through Yahoo!
 Finance for free.
 In fact, the dataset is already in a table format so the cleaning process should be minimal.
-To automate the process, run 'yahoo_finance_collect.R'.
+To automate the process, run 'idx_stock_prices.R'.
 Yahoo!
 Finance only provides us the ticker code, stock prices (open, high, low, close, and adjusted close), and trading volume.
 To analyze the data, we may want to generate the daily returns for each company by differencing the stock prices.
-You can do that by running 'yahoo_finance_clean.R' and proceed to the analysis.
+You can do that by running 'idx_stock_prices2.R' and proceed to the analysis.

 ### Create Graphs
 Before proceeding into the analysis, you may want to explore the data by creating visualizations.
-I provide several examples below, which you can do that by running 'yahoo_finance_clean_visualize.R'.
+I provide several examples below, which you can do that by running 'idx_stock_prices2.R'.
 You may want to tweak to create more creative graphs.

 ### Graph 1
 This graph shows us the daily distributions of log returns for each company since January 1, 2018 until present.